 Check the credit of potential clients long before any invoices are sent.
 Invoices are the equivalent of a short-term loan and not everyone is worthy of one, let alone capable of paying off the same amount.

-Many companies offer credit checks, and you can even pull them from multiple credit bureaus.
-However, if you’re working with a factoring company, they’ll often handle the credit check for you.
+Many companies offer creditworthiness checks, and you can even pull them from multiple credit bureaus.
+However, if you’re working with a factoring company, they’ll often credit check a customer for you.
 That’s because invoice factoring gives you immediate payment for the invoice, but it’s the client who ultimately pays the balance off when they pay their bill.